telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-statCounters**, **-statSemWait**, **-statTiming** and **-statNotifQueue**.
 Enable statistics generation.
 See [statistics documentation](statistics.md).
 -   **-logSummary**.
 Log summary period in seconds.
 Defaults to 0, meaning *Log Summary is off*.
 Min value: 0.
 Max value: one month (3600 * 24 * 31 == 2678400 seconds)
+-   **-relogAlarms**.
+To see *every* possible alarm-provoking failure in the log-file, even when an alarm is already active, use this option.